philipperemy/deep-speaker/v2/README.md

 ## Get Started

+First of all, be sure to have at least 16GB of memory before running those steps.
+At the moment, everything is loaded in memory at the beginning for faster training speed.

 We're going to use pre-processed files for the training and the inference.
 Because it takes a very long time to generate cache and inputs (~2 hours), I packaged them and uploaded them here:

 - Cache uploaded at [cache-speaker-change-detection.zip](https://drive.google.com/open?id=1NRBBE7S1ecpbXQBfIyhY9O1DDNsBc0my)  (unzip it in `/tmp/`)